 : a solo work, written and performed by a student; and a 20-page paper detailing the project’s context and artistic goals.
 Specialized project

 : a detailed investigation of one of the major areas of theatrical practice through a performance component, for example, writing a play, directing a play, or performing a major role in a Theater and Performance Program production; and a 20-page paper detailing the project’s context and artistic goals.

 - “Acting Out: The Manifestation and Enactment of Black Identity in Performance”

 - “The Battle for Stanislavski: Stella Adler, Lee Strasberg, and the System in America”

 - “The Birth of Character as Constructed: How Nonbinary Gender Identities Might Become Intelligible”

 - “What Could Have Been: The Transformative Effect of Site-Specific Performance on Space through the Evocation of Memory”

 The Theater and Performance Program is located in Bard’s Richard B. Fisher Center for the Performing Arts.
-The Center’s state-of-the-art facilities include studios, workshops, and two theaters, including the flexible Theater Two, which seats up to 200.
+The Center’s state-of-the-art facilities include studios, workshops, and two theaters, including the flexible LUMA Theater, which seats up to 200.

 Program courses emphasize the truly inclusive nature of theater, which encompasses performance, literature, design, history, artistic community, and intellectual rigor.
 Students are expected to acquire a solid familiarity with dramatic literature and to develop the ability to research the historical context and dramaturgy of a play and to write about it.